ychen884/ychen884.github.io/_teaching/1_teaching.md

 ## What is this course?

 This course is an advanced, senior-level offering for undergraduate students and an introductory course for graduate students.
-It dives deep into the system design of computer networks, covering a majority of topics from the book <a href= https://book.systemsapproach.org/index.html>Computer Networks: A Systems Approach</a>.
+It dives deep into the system design of computer networks, covering a majority of topics from the book <a href= "https://book.systemsapproach.org/index.html">Computer Networks: A Systems Approach</a>.

-## Course website: <a href="https://getbootstrap.com/docs/4.4/layout/grid/">CS 640, Fall 2022: Introduction to Computer Networks</a>
+# Course website: <a href="https://getbootstrap.com/docs/4.4/layout/grid/">CS 640, Fall 2022: Introduction to Computer Networks</a>

-## What did I do to work as a TA in this course:
+## My Role as a Teaching Assistant in this Course:

 1. I delivered short lectures to introduce and review each assignment project, which helped students gain a more in-depth understanding.
 2. Conducted office hours to assist students with queries pertaining to the lectures and projects.